Walk Behind Trenchers: How Fast Do the Move When Active

 How fast will a walk-behind trencher dig?

 Still, speed is simply one component of productivity.
-Contractors also want a trencher that can withstand a lot of use while still being simple to maintain and service.
+Contractors also want a trencher that can withstand much use while still being simple to maintain and service.

 Which walk-behind trencher is suitable for doing jobs around my yard?